 A standard program of study looks like this:

 First year: First year: All students are required to take MDES GR5000 (Theory and Methods 1: Politics, Economy, and Society), offered in fall semester, and MDES GR5001 (Theory and Methods 2: Literature and Textuality), offered in spring semester.
-In consultation with the DGS, they design a program of additional seminars and language courses.
-Most students complete the course work for the M.A. degree, which requires at least 24 points of MESAAS (or advisor-approved) courses at or above the 4000 level are mandated, including MDES GR5000, MDES GR5001, and MDES GR6008.
-(Most courses carry 3 or 4 credit points, so the M.A. usually requires completing 6 to 8 graduate-level courses, including the first semester of the 2-point MESAAS research curriculum, MDES GR6008) with a grade of at least a B (generally only A grades, however, signal strong academic performance).
+In consultation with the DGS, they design a program of additional seminars and language courses, completing most of the course work required for the M.A. degree.
+30 points of MESAAS (or DGS-approved) courses at or above the 4000 level are mandated, including MDES GR5000, MDES GR5001, and MDES GR6008.
+(Most courses carry 4 credit points, so the M.A. usually requires completing 8 graduate-level courses, including the first semester of the 2-point MESAAS research curriculum, MDES GR6008) with a grade of at least a B (generally only A grades, however, signal strong academic performance).
 They also satisfy the M.A. language requirement by successfully completing a two-term MESAAS language course at the intermediate level or higher with a grade of at least a B or by passing an equivalent examination.
-Those who enter the Ph.D. program with a Master's degree already completed may apply for transfer credit, although it is often advisable to take as many courses with MESAAS faculty as possible.
+Those who enter the Ph.D. program already having completed graduate course work may apply for transfer credit, although it is often advisable to take as many courses with MESAAS faculty as possible.

-Language requirements for the M.Phil degree are completed by the end of the second or third year.
-The dissertation sponsor is free to set higher standards, depending on the student’s field and project, but the minimum requirements are: High p roficiency in a first MESAAS language (usually the one used to fulfill the M.A. language requirement), proficiency in a second MESAAS language, and reading competence in a third language (a research language, meaning a modern language other than English in which there is a substantial body of scholarship in the student's field of study).
-High proficiency is normally achieved by a minimum of four years of coursework or the equivalent, and proficiency by a minimum of two years of coursework through the intermediate level.
+Language requirements for the M.Phil. degree are completed by the end of the second or third year.
+The dissertation sponsor is free to set higher standards, depending on the student’s field and project, but the minimum requirements are: High proficiency in a first MESAAS language (usually the one used to fulfill the M.A. language requirement), proficiency in a second MESAAS language, and reading competence in a third language (a research language, meaning a modern language other than English in which there is a substantial body of scholarship in the student's field of study).
+High proficiency is normally achieved by completing a fourth-year language course or the equivalent, and proficiency by completing coursework at the intermediate (second-year) level.
 Reading competence is demonstrated by taking a proficiency exam, or the rapid readings and translation course (or equivalent) offered by other Columbia language departments.

-Fourth year and beyond: Prior to beginning the writing of the dissertation the student submits a dissertation prospectus, generally by the end of their third year.
+Prior to beginning the writing of the dissertation the student submits a dissertation prospectus, generally by the end of their third year.
 Approximately 20-30 pages in length, the prospectus is defended before at least three members of the Ph.D. committee, usually within one month (and not more than six months) of completing the M.Phil.
 It should provide a clear statement of the scholarly problem to be addressed; a review of previous scholarship; a discussion of the student's theoretical and methodological orientation to the problem; a provisional outline of the dissertation as a whole; a plan of research, including discussion of the texts and/or archives to be consulted, research sites chosen, and a timetable; and a bibliography of two to three pages.
-The fourth and fifth members of the committee may be chosen at this point, or after the writing of the dissertation begins.
+The fourth and fifth members of the committee may be chosen at this point, or at a later stage of the dissertation process.

 After researching and writing the dissertation, the student defends it before a five-member dissertation committee.

 Advisor, Ph.D. faculty sponsor, and committees: The Director of Graduate Studies is the advisor for all graduate students upon entering the program.
 In consultation with the Director of Graduate Studies, each student asks an approved Ph.D. faculty sponsor in MESAAS to become the student’ s sponsor, usually by the end of the first year.
 The faculty sponsor, in consultation with the student, chooses the five members of the student's dissertation defense committee.
 The sponsor (not the student) asks them to serve on the committee and asks one of them to chair the defense.
 The chair of the defense, the sponsor, and at least one other member of the committee (typically the second reader of the dissertation) must be members of MESAAS (i.e., at least 3 MESAAS faculty members serve on a student’s dissertation committee); at least one committee member must hold an appointment outside MESAAS.
-Rules governing the constitution of Ph.D. defense committees are set out in the GSAS website and in the Dissertation Rules published by the GSAS Dissertation Office.
+Rules governing the constitution of the committee and the deadline for distributing the dissertation to its members are specified in the Dissertation Rules published by the GSAS Dissertation Office.
 Students should familiarize themselves thoroughly with the dissertation regulations and deadlines well in advance of their defense date.